burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

         cnt += 1
 ```

-First thing we have to do inside `while` loop is to extract how many boxes there are.
-To do this we're calling `int(tf.readline()` which returns next line value as integer.
-We're using this numer to iterate through next `num_of_obj` lines.
-Each line values are separated by empty string so we have to split values before processing `obj_box = fp.readline().split(' ')`.
-We're interested in first 4 values from each line but those values have to be integers.
-To extract those values it's easier to create helper function `get_box`:
+The first thing we have to do inside `while` loop is to extract how many boxes there are.
+To do this we're calling `int(tf.readline()` which returns next line value as an integer.
+We're using this number to iterate through the next `num_of_obj` lines.
+Each line values are separated by an empty string so we have to split values before processing `obj_box = fp.readline().split(' ')`.
+We're interested in the first 4 values from each line but those values have to be integers.
+To extract those values it's easier to create a helper function `get_box`:

 ```python
 # Input: [x0, y0, w, h, blur, expression, illumination, invalid, occlusion, pose]